rocket-pool/RPIPs/RPIPs/RPIP-49.md

   * Heuristic adjustments.

 ## Current Status
-Last Updated: June 4th
+Last Updated: June 10th

 Current efforts are primarily focused on two areas.
-1. Getting technical feedback on the rework content specifications from prominent members of the Rocket Pool community.
+1. Polishing the explainer document contents and format in response to feedback from the community.
-2. Make a concerted effort to gather feedback via the forum from the wider community.
+2. Seeking and reacting to feedback from all parts of the Rocket Pool community and updating the RPIP specifications.

 A maintained list of open tasks is available via google sheet [here](https://docs.google.com/spreadsheets/d/1KDTeFnNl3XLFO37upti6NbT2p2GDYJ4GKH4aJ51gQZA/edit?pli=1#gid=725857744).